2016 Employer Health Benefits Survey

 Section Nine: Prescription Drug Benefits

-- Eighty-one percent of covered workers are enrolled in plans with three, four, or more tiers of cost sharing for prescription drugs, similar to 80% of covered workers in 2014 (Exhibit 9.1).
+- Eighty-four percent of covered workers work at a firm that has three, four, or more tiers of cost sharing for prescription drugs in their largest health plan (Exhibit 9.1).

 Three or More Tiers

-- Twenty-three percent of covered workers are in a plan that has four or more tiers of cost sharing for prescription drugs (Exhibit 9.1).
+- Thirty-two percent of covered workers work at a firm whose largest health plan has four or more tiers of cost sharing for prescription drugs (Exhibit 9.1).

-- For covered workers in plans with three, four, or more tiers of cost sharing for prescription drugs, coinsurance averages 17% for first-tier drugs, 27% for second-tier drugs, 43% for third-tier drugs, and 32% for fourth-tier drugs.
-Coinsurance averages for second and third tier drugs are significantly higher than last year (27% vs. 24%) (43% vs. 37%) (Exhibit 9.4).
+- Among covered workers at firms whose largest health plan has three or more tiers of cost sharing for prescription drugs, the average coinsurance rates are 17% for first-tier drugs, 25% second-tier drugs, 37% third-tier drugs, and 29% for fourth-tier drugs (Exhibit 9.4).

 Single and Two Tiers

-- Seven percent of covered workers are in a plan that has two tiers for prescription drug cost sharing (Exhibit 9.1).
-Similar to workers in plans with more cost-sharing tiers, copayments are more common than coinsurance for workers in plans with two tiers (Exhibit 9.5).
-The average copayment for the first tier is $12, and the average copayment for the second tier is $31.
-The average coinsurance rate for the second tier is 28% (Exhibit 9.6).
+- Five percent of covered workers work at firms whose largest health plan has two tiers for prescription drug cost sharing (Exhibit 9.1).
+For these workers, copayments are more common than coinsurance for both first-tier and second-tier drugs.
+The average copayment for the first tier is $12 and the average copayment for the second tier is $29 (Exhibit 9.7).

 - Specialty drugs are typically high cost; firms use a variety of strategies to contain these costs.
-Nine percent of firms whose plan with the largest enrollment covers specialty drugs use a separate cost sharing tier for specialty drugs.
-Eight percent use a step-therapy approach where enrollees must try alternatives before specialty drugs are covered, and 7% use tight limits on the number of units administered at a single time (Exhibit 9.13).
+Among covered workers at large firms whose largest health plan provides coverage for specialty drugs, 38% use a different pharmacy benefit manager for specialty drugs; 28% have a dispensing program with incentives to encourage enrollees to receive specialty drugs in an alternative setting; 68% use a step therapy approach where enrollees must try alternatives before specialty drugs are covered; 61% use tight limits on the number of units administered at a single time; 70% use utilization management programs to review discharges, care settings and effectiveness; 82% require prior authorization; and 89% have a mail order option for specialty drugs (Exhibit 9.17).2

 Generic drugs: Drugs product that are no longer covered by patent protection and thus may be produced and/or distributed by multiple drug companies.